-Pikmin 3 Deluxe kickstarts this list of the best Nintendo Switch games of 2022.
+Pikmin 3 Deluxe is up next in our list of the best Nintendo Switch games of the year.
 Regular readers will know that I have a bit of a love hate relationship with the Pikmin franchise as a whole.
 It’s so exciting to play, but it’s definitely a contributing factor as to why I am bald.

 Once I get into this game, I can’t stop.
 I can’t stop thinking about keeping those little Pikmin safe, responsible for their wellbeing and wanting the best for their futures.

 Maybe I should just treat it like a game rather than real life…

 So, here’s a cool fact for people who loved the first Pikmin game but felt angry about that timer… the timer has gone.